The MBTI® INFP and College

 Learning Styles and Being Studious

-INFPs have been known to attempt to accomplish more than most would believe to be achievable, but somehow generally can execute results.
-However, when first entering college INFPs may be taken aback by their increased need for good study habits, due to the fact they may have not needed to study as regularly in order to achieve good grades when in high school.
+INFPs have been known to attempt to accomplish more than most would believe to be achievable but somehow generally can execute results.
+However, when first entering college INFPs may be taken aback by their increased need for good study habits due to the fact they may not have needed to study as regularly in order to achieve good grades when in high school.
 When studying, this personality type tends to be most comfortable in environments with little interpersonal conflict, sufficient time to work alone quietly, and the security of knowing their efforts are appreciated and recognized.
-They commonly will want the opportunity to convey themselves intellectually, and to be able to complete influential undertakings in environments which encourage individual resourcefulness while supporting adaptability and diversity.
+They commonly will want the opportunity to convey themselves intellectually and to be able to complete influential undertakings in environments that encourage individual resourcefulness while supporting adaptability and diversity.
 INFPs frequently learn best by pausing for speculation.
 This personality type has been known to peruse a quick understanding of their assigned material and then use their imagination to go beyond the facts they’ve learned.
-Most INFPs prefer to use concepts to provide themselves with an understanding of the overall meaning in their assigned material.
+Most INFPs prefer to use concepts to provide themselves with an understanding of the overall meaning of their assigned material.
 This personality type tends to condense extensive information by relating one concept to another.
 When doing so, INFPs appreciate informal study tools, such as fundamental brainstorming.

-Individuals who share the INFP Personality Type, have stated to prefer instructors who present clearly expressed facts in when lecturing.
+Individuals who share the INFP Personality Type have stated to prefer instructors who present clearly expressed facts when lecturing.
 They have also shown a desire for their professors to empower their students with the opportunity for liberated thinking.
 Having instructors who develop a personal relationship with their students will commonly be the best learning environment for an INFP.
 This is due to the circumstance that INFPs generally learn best by being encouraged and appreciated.
 Individuals with this personality type have also stated to prefer their instructors to be captivating and motivational, with an increased enthusiasm for instruction.
-“There are almost twice as many faculty with preferences for both Introversion and Intuition than there are students with these preferences, and an INFP may be able to relate to their instructors based on their common personality functionality in these areas”.
+“There are almost twice as many faculty with preferences for both Introversion and Intuition than there are students with these preferences, and an INFP may be able to relate to their instructors based on their common personality functionality in these areas.”
 Ditiberio and Hammer, 1993, CPP Inc.)

 Reading and Writing

 Many INFPs appreciate artistic expression, especially when engaging with the written word.
-“It is common for them to say they spend up to nine hours a week in serious nonrequired reading”.
-(Ditiberio and Hammer, 1993, CPP Inc.) As mentioned, students who have an increased preference to their Intuition function, search for interpretation and commonalities that extend beyond the assigned facts.
+“It is common for them to say they spend up to nine hours a week in serious nonrequired reading.”
+(Ditiberio and Hammer, 1993, CPP Inc.) As mentioned, students who have an increased preference for their Intuition function search for interpretation and commonalities that extend beyond the assigned facts.
 In doing so, they focus on the big picture and try to grasp the essential patterns.
-Others may view INFPs as individuals who have no trouble “reading between the lines” and this may be due to this personality type’s common desire to be able to relate to their assigned material on a personal level.
+Others may view INFPs as individuals who have no trouble “reading between the lines,” and this may be due to this personality type’s common desire to be able to relate to their assigned material on a personal level.
 Because this personality type tends to place a high value on reading, they may easily find something within their assigned work to appreciate.
 However, in order for Intuitive types (such as INFPs) to elevate their submissions for assignments, they may want to pay close attention to the specifics involved with them.
 INFPs may want to apply this specific attention to detail to even small tasks that may seem to require imagination only, such as writing fiction, in order to improve their writing skills.
-Additionally, because this personality type often innately searches for inner or underlaying meaning, they may be able to improve writing skills by also paying closer attention to the factual information.
-“INFPs have been known to write best from inner inspiration, drawing ideas from diverse sources and showing conceptual links”.
-(Ditiberio and Hammer, 1993, CPP Inc.) However, when revising multiple drafts, this personality type may want to edit their writing by reducing the length of their sentences, clarifying perplexing interpretations, and by providing credible references and facts.
+Additionally, because this personality type often innately searches for inner or underlying meaning, they may be able to improve writing skills by also paying closer attention to the factual information.
+“INFPs have been known to write best from inner inspiration, drawing ideas from diverse sources and showing conceptual links.”
+(Ditiberio and Hammer, 1993, CPP Inc.) However, when revising multiple drafts, this personality type may want to edit their writing by reducing the length of their sentences, clarifying perplexing interpretations, and providing credible references and facts.

 The typical writing approach which INFPs have reported to assist with combating writer’s block are to: